 \subsection{Comparison with external redshift measurements}

-In future \Euclid public releases, the completeness and purity of galaxy samples for cosmological investigations will be quantified using the EDS as a reference.
+In future \Euclid public releases, the completeness and purity of galaxy samples for cosmological investigations will be quantified using the Euclid Deep Survey (EDS) as a reference.
 This will provide us with an internal, fully self-consistent control sample, to quantify redshift measurement systematics that can affect galaxy clustering and the resulting inferred cosmological parameters.
-Lacking such an internal reference and given the broader nature of the Q1 data set, to test the quality and limitations of the released data we need here to revert to external measurements.
-The only appropriate data set, in terms of area and redshift coverage, is provided by the Dark Energy Spectroscopic Instrument (DESI) Early Data Release catalogue \citep{Adame2024}, which partly covers the EDF-N.
+Lacking such an internal reference and given the broader nature of the Q1 dataset, to test the quality and limitations of the released data, we need here to resort to external measurements.
+The only appropriate dataset, in terms of area and redshift coverage, is provided by the Dark Energy Spectroscopic Instrument (DESI) Early Data Release catalogue \citep{Adame2024}, which partly covers the EDF-N.

 Within the DESI catalogue, we first selected objects with a reliable redshift, corresponding to: (1) quality flag \texttt{z\_warn}$\,=0$ (no issue identified in the redshift measurement); and (2) \texttt{Delta\_chi2} $>45$, which ensures that there is a significant difference between the main solution and the second one.
 The resulting sample was then matched to \Euclid objects featuring three or more spectroscopic dithers and a reliable detection in the MER catalogue, using a matching radius of \ang{;;0.2}.
 This produced a sample of 25\,469 matched objects.
 In the DESI catalogue, 10\,885 of these are identified as stars, 985 as quasars, and 13\,599 as galaxies.